 If you’re interested in beautiful beaches, unique sunset snapshots, remnants of the Cretaceous era, beautiful pearls, or especially all of the above, you need to visit the town of Broome, found in Western Australia.
 While the town has a population close to 15,000 (as of 2016), this number swells to nearly 50,000 when tourist season arrives.
 There’s a good reason so many people make Broome their holiday destination.
 It’s home to a picturesque natural environment, immense dinosaur footprints, and great places to eat and shop.
-If you choose to travel to Broome, here are some of the things you can expect to do and see.
+If you choose to travel to Broome by car or motorcycle, here are some of the things you can expect to do and see.

 White Sand Beaches and Camel Rides

 Now, Broome is where you can find Cable Beach, so named because it’s where an 1889 telegraph cable that ran from Java, Indonesia, came up onto the shore of Western Australia.
 Today, that beach offers a flat expanse of lovely, white sand that extends for more than 20 kilometers.
 It’s a great place to wade into warm, ocean water, and the sunsets that can be viewed from here can be spectacular.
 What Cable Beach adds to that already amazing equation is the possibility of riding a camel on the beach, as the sun proceeds to dip below the horizon.
 If you’re looking for a travel picture and experience that truly stands out, it’s hard to beat something like that.

 Huge Dinosaur Tracks